- Market Overview

 Postmate Couriers: These are the individuals looking for an opportunity to raise money by being a courier according to their own work schedules.

-In a nutshell, users can get their food 24/7 at their doorstep, restaurants can get more brand exposure and increase their sales, and Postmates couriers get to keep 80% of the entire delivery fee along with working according to their availability.
+In a nutshell, being food delivery startups, your app users can get their food 24/7 at their doorstep, restaurants can get more brand exposure and increase their sales, and Postmates couriers get to keep 80% of the entire delivery fee along with working according to their availability.

-The first thing you need to know about food delivery business is that it is a whopping $70 billion market.
+The first thing you need to know about the food delivery market is that it is a whopping $70 billion industry.
 However, of that $70 billion, only $9 billion (roughly 13 percent) is online.

 Therefore, you need to reach out to as many restaurants as possible to make sure that you’re being noticed by your competitors.
 A wide network of restaurants and cafes gives a new on-demand delivery startup enough of a push to get traction and win a good amount of share of the market.